 With Angela Fernandez (Faculty of Law, University of Toronto) and Christopher Shorey (Lerners LLP), I am also writing a book on the case of the Frederic Gerring, Jr., a ship seized by Canada in the 1890's for illegal fishing in the North Atlantic.
 As the case wound its way from Nova Scotia, to the Supreme Court of Canada, and finally to an international arbitration tribunal, the Gerring became a symbol of deeply contested ideas about environmental protection, state jurisdiction on the oceans, and international law.

 At UBC, I teach in the History Department and I am a core faculty member of the Law and Society Minor Programme.
-I am also currently the chair of the Political History Group of the Canadian Historical Association.
+I have also recently completed a term as the chair of the Political History Group of the Canadian Historical Association.